SoujanyaPonnapalli/ScalingBlockchains/Architecture/README.md

 # Scalable Architectures

-This directory summarizes papers which propose alternative architectures to Bitcoin or Ethereum with a goal of scaling Cryptocurrencies/Blockchains.
+This directory summarizes papers which propose alternative architectures to Bitcoin or Ethereum with the goal of scaling Cryptocurrencies or Blockchains.

 ## Table of Contents